IPTinCan Documentation

 FAQ

-Yes.
-The server and client are free to download and use with no restrictions.
-There are no premium tiers, no feature gates, and no time limits.
-The optional managed hosting service is a paid offering for people who prefer not to run their own server.
+The server is free to download and self-host with no restrictions.
+All features — chat, voice, video, VPN, encryption — work without a license.
+The paid managed hosting plans are for people who prefer not to run their own server.

 No. The server and client send zero telemetry.
 There are no analytics, no tracking, no phone-home behavior.
 The only external network calls are optional: license validation (if configured), server discovery listing (if you opt in), and update checks.